 Chris Brown (UnitedHealthcare)

 Selecting health care on the basis of quality is a relatively new concept.
 Employers challenged UHC to bring transparency to health care and it launched the Premium designation program in 2005 in order to inform medical choices as a result.
 Milwaukee was one of the program’s first markets.
-UHC relies on employer input to continue to develop and enhance the program.
+UHC works collaboratively with BHCG and recognizes BHCG as a customer voice to continue to develop and enhance the program.

 UHC’s vision for the program is to create the most enduring connection between consumers and providers.
 Today the program includes over 400,000 physicians in 47 specialties.
 Physicians utilize the information as well and many employers provide incentives.
 Employers with the best results focus their messaging to members on quality and not cost and communicate throughout the year.